 If certain parts of your premises, such as the kitchen or the store room, are clearly marked out of bounds to guests, your duty of care may not extend to these areas.

 You may be held liable for accidents caused as a result of the actions of your staff or other guests.
 However, your guests also have a duty to take care of their own safety.
 If they have an accident due to their own negligence, or while doing something you wouldn’t reasonably expect them to do, your liability for the accident may be reduced or overridden.

 As part of your health and safety responsibilities, you will need to report certain accidents involving your guests or staff.
 See first aid, accidents and ill health in the workplace.

 Staff health and safety

-For on outline of your health and safety duties to your staff, see employer’s health and safety responsibilities - an overview.
+For on outline of your health and safety duties to your staff, see employer’s health and safety responsibilities.